 I am from a Master Race.
 Really!

-Recently, a county official from one of the U.S. states, while responding to an African-American woman asking him for the reasons behind the rejection of her application for a government contract, admonished her by stating that she should not argue with him because, he is from the master race – implying that he is White.
+Recently, a county official from one of the U.S. states, when responding to an African-American woman who questioned him for the reasons behind rejection of her application for a contract, admonished her by stating that she should not argue with him because, he is from the master race – implying that he is White.
 The official’s response was blatantly insensitive and demeaning.
-And, it also raises a more philosophical question, what is a master race or a superior caste or the world’s greatest religion and what attributes justify such a recognition?
+And, it also raises a more philosophical question, what is a master race or a superior caste or the world’s greatest religion and what qualifications justify such a recognition?

-In the real world, one is given a master title because he/she earned such recognition.
-For example, one who graduated with a post-baccalaureate degree or an artist who is recognized by his peers as a master musician or a scientist who had contributed significantly to the advancement of his field of research.
-In other words, master recognition is something that one should earn, not self-proclaim.
-On the contrary, if our claim to greatness is based solely on our skin color, caste affiliation, or religious belief, the world would not have been blessed with a Buddha or a Jesus Christ.
-Buddha was the son of, a least known king from Kosala and Jesus was the son of a
+In the real world, one is recognized as a mater because he/she earned such a recognition.
+For example, one who graduated with a post-baccalaureate degree or a musician who is recognized by his peers as a master musician or a scientist who had contributed significantly to the advancement of his field of research.
+In other words, master recognition is something that one must earn, not self-proclaim.
+On the contrary, if claim to superiority is based solely on skin color, caste affiliation, or religious belief, then, a Buddha or a Jesus Christ would not qualify as ‘superior’ beings or be revered the world over.
+Buddha was the son of a least known king from Kosala and Jesus was the son of a carpenter.

-Therefore, claiming superiority, not based on one’s qualifications but on extraneous factors such as birth, caste, or belief is not only illogical but also, foolish.
-It is akin to an individual who had never earned a high school diploma claiming to be a Cardiologist because his mother is a renowned Cardiologist.
-If he demands that he be recognized as a Cardiologist and be allowed to perform heart surgery, he will not only be laughed at but also locked up in a mental asylum.
+Therefore, when an individual claims to be from a master race or a superior being, not based on any great qualifications but on attributes such as birth, caste, or belief, the individual would appear both unjustified and foolish in making such a claim.
+Such a claim would be akin to one who had never earned a high school diploma claiming to be a Cardiologist because his mother was a renowned Cardiologist.
+If he also demands that he be recognized as a Cardiologist and be allowed to perform heart surgery, he will be laughed at, or worse, locked up in a mental asylum.

-What should we do to rid ourselves of these entrenched perceptions?
-By inquiring into our own minds and guiding them in the right direction.
-Our minds are the repository of both our positive and negative emotions.
+How do we go back in time, to our childhood, and rid ourselves of these entrenched negative perceptions?
+By inquiring into our own minds and by guiding them in the right direction.
+Our minds are the repository of our positive and negative emotions.
 As Swami Vivekananda, an Indian sage, said, “The infinite library of the universe is one’s own mind.”
 The Bible also reinforces this view.
 “As a man thinketh in his heart, so is he.”
 However, training our minds is not easy.
-But if we persevere, it will respond eventually.
-And, as the mind changes in the right direction, it would no longer rush to judge others based on extraneous and irrelevant attributes such as color and creed, attributes.
-Eventually, we free ourselves from our illogical biases and prejudices and learn not to react to every negative thought and emotion.
-When negativity leaves the mind, the space vacated will be occupied by kindness and compassion.
-We will start showing compassion and consideration even to strangers.
-I hope the Asian lady finds a good garage sale.
-Hope the Indian gentleman reaches his destination
+But if we persevere, it will eventually respond.
+And, as the mind begins to change in the right direction, it no longer rushes to judge others based on extraneous and irrelevant attributes such as color or creed.
+Over time, we begin to free ourselves ofour illogical biases and prejudices and restrain ourselves from reacting to every negative thought and emotion.
+Eventually, when negativity leaves the mind, the space vacated gets occupied by kindness and compassion.
+We start showing compassion and consideration even to strangers.
+For example, I wish the Asian lady finds a good garage sale.
+I hope the Indian gentleman reaches his destination

-In a future blog, we will discuss how one can train one’s mind.
+In a future blog, we can discuss how to train one’s mind.

 Dr. Ram S. Sriram